The Book Ask Cellini

 B

-You wish to speak with Cellini?
+You wish to speak with me?
 Then speak.
-I have not lived this extraordinary life to remain silent about it.
+I did not live such a life to remain silent about it.

 A man who never left